BMC Part Twelve: Alarm Bells

 Filling in a business model canvas is a means to an end – creating a company that is desirable, feasible, viable - and impactful.

-If there are any issues with the idea, let’s get them out on the table now – in an environment where they are easy to address, so we can steer clear of a potential disaster.
+If there are any issues with the idea, let’s get them out on the table now – in an environment where they are easy to address.

 By understanding the issue early, we give ourselves the best chance of survival.